fonske/clack-reader/README.md

 # clack-reader
-Printed circuit board to read out a Clack WS1CK softener with ultrasonic sensor
+Printed circuit board to read out a Clack WS1CK watersoftener with ultrasonic sensor